 Now it’s time to evaluate the finer details of your stock selection process.

-Question 6: What are the main individual factors you use to choose your investments?
+Question 6: What are the primary individual factors you use to choose your investments?
 What financial model do you use?
-Ratios and other financial factors?
+Ratios and other economic factors?
 Rate your comfort level of understanding and using each of these factors on a scale of 1-10 next to the factor.

 Question 7: Why do you use each of the factors above?